 Contingencies.
-In connection with our BBG acquisition and other acquisitions we completed in fiscal 2005 and 2004, we agreed to pay additional consideration, contingent on the achievement of specific performance targets by the respective acquired businesses.
+In connection with the acquisitions we completed in fiscal 2006, fiscal 2005, and fiscal 2004, we agreed to pay additional consideration, for up to five years following the transactions, if specific performance targets are met.
 These payments are generally required to be made in cash, and in some cases are to be paid in shares of our common stock.
-We believe that we will have sufficient funds to satisfy any obligations related to the contingent consideration.
+During the third quarter of fiscal 2007, we recorded an additional \$6.6 million of purchase price related to these acquisitions, which will be paid in cash and common stock during fiscal 2007 or fiscal 2008.
+We believe that we will have sufficient funds to satisfy any additional obligations related to the contingent consideration.
 We expect to fund these contingent cash payments, if any, from existing cash resources, cash generated from operations, or financing transactions.